 Q – What time should I be there ?

-A – Get there around 10:00 am to get a good parking space at the US Gypsum Parking lot (new for this year).
-Carpool if you can, it’s more fun when you come with a few others to root you on, and drive you back when you are wearing your “snuggie”.
+A – Get there around 10:00 am.
+Use shuttle buses provided or carpool if you can, it’s more fun when you come with a few others to root you on, and drive you back when you are wearing your “snuggie”.
 LOL

 We typically have food, hot chocolate, coffee and other consumables for sale.
 The DJ and band will also begin at approximately 10 am.